-Swimming with sea lions is one of the top Port Lincoln tourist attractions.
-While I haven’t done this one myself – I had to choose sharks or sea lions – these tours are offered by the same companies that offer the shark cage diving.
+Swimming with Australia Sea Lions is one of the top Port Lincoln tourist attractions.
+While I haven’t done this one myself – I had to choose sharks or sea lions – these tours are offered by the same companies that offer shark cage diving.

 Taste the Local Wine

 While Port Lincoln is not listed as one of the 18 wine regions in South Australia, just in the last few years a few vineyards have started to pop up.
-The are currently three wineries producing their own wines.
+The are currently four wineries producing their own wines.